learning-at-home/hivemind/docs/user/dht.md

 .
 This will run the corresponding command in background and return a [Future-like](https://docs.python.org/3/library/concurrent.futures.html) object that can be awaited.
 Please also note that the returned future is compatible with asyncio (i.e. can be awaited inside the event loop).

-For a more details on DHT store/get and expiration time, please refer to the [documentation for DHT and DHTNode](https://learning-at-home.readthedocs.io/en/latest/modules/dht.html#dht-and-dhtnode)
+For more details on DHT store/get and expiration time, please refer to the [documentation for DHT and DHTNode](https://learning-at-home.readthedocs.io/en/latest/modules/dht.html#dht-and-dhtnode)

 ### Running across the Internet